-S. Rakheja is with the Department of Mechanical Engineering, Concordia University, Montreal, Quebec, H3G 1M8, Canada. to those physical systems without necessarily providing physical insight into the problems.
+To address such a challenge, it necessitates to characterize these nonlinearities.
+Hysteresis models can be roughly classified into physics based models and purely phenomenological models.
+Physics-based models are built on first principles of physics.
+Phenomenological models, on the other hand, are used to produce behaviors similar to those physical systems without necessarily providing physical insight into the problems.
 The basic idea consists of the modeling of the real complex hysteresis nonlinearities by the weighted aggregate effect of all possible so-called elementary hysteresis operators.
 Elementary hysteresis operators are non-complex hysteretic nonlinearities with a simple mathematical structure.
-Models set up by the composition of operators of play and stop type are referred to as Prandtl-Ishlinskii models in the literature (see, e.g., [6], [18]).
-The reader may refer to [9] for a recent review for the hysteresis models.
+Models set up by the composition of operators of play and stop type are referred to as Prandtl-Ishlinskii models in the literature (see, e.g., (Krasnoskl'skii and Pokrovskii, 1983; Visintin, 1994)).
+The reader may refer to (Macki, Nistri and Zecca, 1993) for a recent review for the hysteresis models.

-With all the developed hysteresis models, it is by nature to seek the way to fuse those hysteresis models with available robust control techniques to mitigate the effects of hysteresis, especially when the hysteresis is unknown, which is a typical case in the practical applications.
-However, the discussions on the fusion of the available hysteresis models with the available control techniques is surprisingly spare [14] in the literature.
-The most common approach is to construct an inverse operator, which was pioneered by Tao and Kokotovic [15], and the reader may refer to, for instance, [4], [3], [7] and references therein.
+With all the developed hysteresis models, it is by nature to seek the way to fuse those hysteresis models with available robust control techniques to mitigate the effects of hysteresis, especially when the hystereis is unknown, which is a typical case in the practical applications.
+However, the discussions on the fusion of the available hysteresis models with the available control techniques is surprisingly spare (C.-Y. Su et al, 2000) in the literature.
+The most common approach is to construct an inverse operator, which was pioneered by Tao and Kokotovic (Tao and Kokotovic, 1995), and the reader may refer to, for instance, (Galinaitis, 1999; Gorbet, 1997; Krejci and Kuhnen, 2001) and references therein.

 The challenge addressed here is to fuse those hysteresis models with available control techniques to have the basic requirement of stability of the system.
-As an illustration, in this paper we show such a possibility by fusing the Prandtl-Ishlinskii models with the adaptive variable structure control approach to mitigate the effects of the hysteresis without constructing inverse hysteresis nonlinearity.
-The proposed control law ensures the global stability of the adaptive system and achieves both stabilization and strict tracking precision.
+As an illustration, in this paper we show such a possibility by fusing the Prandtl-Ishlinskii models with a backstepping based adaptive variable structure control approach to mitigate the effects of the hysteresis without constructing inverse hysteresis nonlinearity.
+The proposed control law ensures the global stability of the closed-loop system and achieves both stabilization and strict tracking precision.
 Simulations performed on a nonlinear system illustrate and further validate the effectiveness of the proposed approach.
 The proposed method can be observed as an initial step to to fuse the available hysteresis models with available control techniques.

-II.
-PROBLEM STATEMENT
+2. PROBLEM STATEMENT

 Consider a controlled system consisting of a nonlinear plant preceded by an actuator with hysteresis nonlinearity, that is, the hysteresis is presented as an input of the nonlinear plant.
 The hysteresis is denoted as an operator with v(t) as the input and w(t) as the output.
 The operator P[v] will be discussed in detail in the forthcoming section.
-The nonlinear dynamic system being preceded by the above hysteresis is described in the canonical form as, where $Y_i$ are known continuous, linear or nonlinear functions.
-Parameters $a_i$ and control gain b are constants.
+The nonlinear dynamic system being preceded by the above hysteresis is described in the canonical form as, where Y_i are known continuous, linear or nonlinear functions.
+Parameters a_i and control gain b are constants.
 It is a common assumption that the sign of b is known.
 Without losing generality, we assume b > 0.
-It should be noted that more general classes of nonlinear systems can be transformed into this structure [5].
+It should be noted that more general classes of nonlinear systems can be transformed into this structure (Isidori, 1989).